These are the highest GDPR fines in February 2025

 Categories:

-In February 2025, the Spanish data protection authority Agencia española protección datos again issued numerous fines for violations of the GDPR.
+In February 2025, the Spanish data protection authority Agencia española protección datos again issued numerous fines for breaches of the Data Protection Act.
+GDPR issued.
 The five highest GDPR fines were all imposed in Spain.
-February was dominated by fines for missing or inadequate security measures.
+In February, fines for missing or inadequate security measures dominated in particular.

 Reading tip: The five highest GDPR fines in January 2025